NLP Tips, Techniques, & Information

 NLP is famous for its range of techniques.
 It has techniques for changing and improving just about anything you do!

-Pegasus NLP has been online since 1998 and running NLP-based courses for over 32 years so there is a lot of free-to-use information here – over 100 articles in fact.
+Pegasus NLP has been online since 1998 and we have been running NLP-based courses for over 36 years so there is a lot of free-to-use information here - over 100 articles in fact.

 Our articles are in 5 website sections

 To make it easier to find what you want we have sorted the articles into seven sections on this site.
 This sorting hasn't been strict or fixed because some articles span a few categories.

 So if you don't find what you want in one section check the others; many articles simply refused to be categorised!

 Tips and insights into how to improve how you communicate